11 Ağustos 2024 Pazar

 So what does Cimrman say as a philosopher?
 Cimrman's thought is generally explained as the opposite of the theses of Solipsism.
 While Solipsism emphasizes that the individual self exists and the external world does not exist, Cimrman argues that the external world exists and his own individual self does not exist.
 He describes the world as a place where he does not exist, with a small gap in the middle.
 If we take a piece of paper with a hole in the middle, we can compare the paper to the outside world, and Cimrman like the hole.
 Stretching and contraction of the paper causes a change in the shape of the hole.
 This move can be seen as Cimrman's thought process.
 But Cimrman is beyond the philosophy of Externism described here.
 It has a fictional position against unauthentic truth claims.
 This was the first condition for being surphilosophical.
 And he tries to laugh at them.

-In the movie, La vita è bella, in the concentration camp, Guido was telling his son things he made up instead of what the Nazi officer said.
-He was saying that what happened in the camp was actually a game, if you played this game you would get a gift on your birthday.
-He rebuilt the concentration camp for his son.
+In La vita è bella, Guido was telling his son things he made up instead of what the Nazi officer said.
+He was saying that what happened in the concentration camp was actually a game, if you played this game you would get a gift on your birthday.
+He rebuilt the camp for his son.

 Paul Auster also has a story.
 Auggie Wren, a tobacco shop owner in Brooklyn, reaches a house by tracking the wallet dropped by the thief he was chasing.
 At Christmas time, an old, blind and lonely woman opens the door and embraces Auggie as her long-lost grandson.
 Auggie continues the game, they eat together, and to make her happy, he tells her that he has found a job and will get married soon.
 The woman pretended to believe and was happy.